ConsenSysMesh/Stow-Smart-Contracts/README.md

 # Recieving Tokens when adding Linnia records

-When user uploads data, 1 Finney LIN token is transferred from the Linnia admin pool/acct to the user’s address.
+When a person uploads data, 1 Finney LIN token is transferred from the Linnia admin pool/acct to the user’s address.
 Currently no data validation needed.

 1 Finney of LIN tokens per upload for now.